lisa-lumos/full-stack-learn-projects/README.md

 # Full stack projects during my learning process

+## 4. tindog-website
+A static website that uses Bootstrap and Font Awesome, and is mobile friendly.

 ## 3. personal-website
 css and html site, featuring font property, and the box model of website styling.

 ## 2. bacon-fansite